-Your trip in Israel was memorable, filled with culture, history, sightseeing and of course, amazing food.
-But now you want to pick up a few souvenirs from Israel to keep the memories of your Israel adventure alive.
-Whether you are stocking up on gifts for your friends and family back home or looking to bring a little memento for yourself, Israel is full of specialized gifts and a few classic souvenir items that are worth making extra room in your suitcase for.
-Here are the top 10 best souvenirs from Israel.
+Your trip in Israel was memorable, filled with culture, history, sightseeing, and of course, amazing food.
+Now you want to pick up a few of the best souvenirs from Israel to keep the memories alive.
+Whether you are stocking up on gifts for your friends and family back home or looking to bring a little memento for yourself, Israel is full of specialized gifts.
+A few classic souvenir items that are worth making extra room in your suitcase for.
+Here are the best souvenirs from Israel.

 There are hundreds of wineries found throughout Israel, some large-scale operations and some small boutique brands.
 Wine is also a large part of Israeli culture and Judaism, and kosher wine is very common in Israel.
-The climate of the region and the advanced water drip irrigation system have made grape growth more fruitful in Israel, so some Israeli wine makes a perfect souvenir for a wine connoisseur.
+The climate of the region and the advanced water drip irrigation system have made grape growth more fruitful in Israel.
+Some Israeli wine makes a perfect souvenir for a wine connoisseur.
 To visit a winery, the best option is to join one of our Caesarea, Wine Country, and Kibbutz Experience Tour.
-You can also sample some wines while exploring the bustling Tel Aviv neighborhood of Jaffa on a Wine Tasting by Night in Old Jaffa Tour.

 You likely sampled some of the olive oil while eating out in the many restaurants and cafes in Israel, or nibbled on a few fresh olives alongside your falafel.
-The holy land is filled with olive groves, especially in the Galilee region, which is known for its production of high-quality olive oil.
+The holy land is filled with olive groves, especially in the Galilee region.
+It’s famous for its production of high-quality olive oil.
 Its definitely worth stocking up on some extra virgin olive oil as a souvenir from Israel.

-From candlesticks and menorahs to seder plates and mezuzahs, if you are looking to bring some Judaica home with you, the holy land is the place to get it.
-Many artists handcraft beautiful works of art that make for memorable keepsakes of your experience in Israel and a nice way to keep a lasting connection.
+From candlesticks and menorahs to seder plates and Hamsot, if you are looking to bring some Judaica home with you, the holy land is the place to get it.
+Many artists handcraft beautiful works of art that make for memorable keepsakes of your experience in Israel.
+This is the perfect way to keep a lasting connection.

 The diamond industry has existed in Israel since the beginning of the 20th century upon the inauguration of the first diamond-cutting facility.
-The diamond exchange in Israel is the largest in the world and is known to export over $7 billion in diamonds on a global scale.
-Many high-end stores sell local diamonds, or you can enjoy a tour of the diamond exchange and learn about the industry first-hand and leave with a special sparkling souvenir from Israel.
+The diamond exchange in Israel is the largest in the world.
+Additionally, it is known to export over $7 billion in diamonds on a global scale.
+Many high-end stores sell local diamonds.
+Or you can enjoy a tour of the diamond exchange and learn about the industry first-hand and leave with a special sparkling souvenir from Israel.

 Israel is filled with artisans creating unique jewelry pieces from silver, gold, and natural stones.
 Often metalsmiths will engrave both in English and Hebrew for special personalized gifts.
 Many jewelers in Israel will make customized pieces depending on what you are looking for.
-It is worth checking out some of the small boutiques in Neve Tzedek or the Shuk Hapishpishim in Old Jaffa to buy jewelry souvenirs from Israel.
+It is worth checking out our handpicked collection of jewelry or our typographic jewelry collection from talented Israeli artisans.

-There is an ancient Palestinian tradition that lives on today and is seen in the skillful artisan work of olive wood carvings.
+There is an ancient Palestinian tradition that lives on today and is seen in the skillful artisan work of olivewood carvings.
 These items are found in Bethlehem where you can find many religious carvings that are handmade by local artists.
-You can purchase souvenirs of olive wood in Jerusalem as well, but it is nice to get it directly from the source in Bethlehem.
+You can purchase olivewood in Jerusalem as well, but it is better to get it directly from Bethlehem.

-Israeli dates are a healthy delicacy that taste like candy, and you can find them in all forms from fresh to dried, or right off the tree.
+Israeli dates are a healthy delicacy that taste like candy, and you can find them in all forms.
+Fresh to dried, or right off the tree, they melt in your mouth.
 Piled high in the shuk (markets) or in large boxes, fresh Medjool dates are everywhere in Israel.
 They are also much cheaper to purchase in Israel than in western countries.
 Dried dates last for quite a while, making them easy to travel with and a must-buy souvenir from Israel.